What Is The Difference Between A Bank Appraisal And A Real Estate Appraisal?

 • Selling a property: Helps determine a competitive listing price based on market value.

-• Estate planning: Provides an accurate valuation for inheritance tax purposes.
+• Estate planning: Provides an accurate valuation for IRS inheritance tax purposes.

 • Tax assessment appeals: Challenges an existing property tax assessment if deemed inaccurate.